Help us improve your experience.

 To prevent CE devices from communicating directly include the no-local-switching statement at the [edit bridge-domains bridge-domain-name] hierarchy level:

-The no-local-switching statement is available only on MX Series routers.
-If you include it, frames arriving on a CE interface are sent to VE or core-facing interfaces only.
+When you include the no-local-switching statement, frames arriving on a CE interface are sent to VE or core-facing interfaces only.

 Note: